languagelawyer/genetic_trade/README.md

 But that would be very time-consuming, especially when backtesting over a month — let alone an entire year.

 ## Updates

+### 2025-04-27

+Found a random seed to roll a profitable individual in the first (initial) generation.
+Should help reproducibility.

+Also, found that wide parameters bounds (±10, ±20 etc.) result in long evolution before the first profitable individual.
+Narrowind to ±5, or even to ±3 helps a lot.
+After all, the weights in a NN should not be too big.

 ### 2025-04-26